zlovatt/zl_Scriptlets/readme.md

 Separates a layer's position dimensions, preserving easing if keyframes exist.

 Note: If you've adjusted the spatial interpolation (by changing bezier handles in comp viewer), this won't maintain that.
-That's... a very very hard task.
+That's... hard.

 ---